2026 Student Awards

 Breathtaking portfolio piece.
 Strut with confidence.
 Fast-track to landing your first job.
 Winning an Applied Arts Award is your best chance for success.

 What's more rewarding than to put your work in front of mid-to senior-level creatives, all currently working in the creative industry today?
-Our jurors are award-winning creative professionals who've had the opportunity to work on some notorious advertising and branding campaigns for influential clients, such as Heinz, Adidas, Nike, and more.
-They know how to spot Award-worthy work.
+Our jurors are award-winning creative professionals who have contributed to notable advertising and branding campaigns for influential clients, such as Heinz, Adidas, Nike, and more.
+They know exactly how to spot Award-worthy work and provide the recognition that can help launch your career.

 ART DIRECTOR